richor/rmv/readme.txt

-  to generate gjf and xyz file from Gaussian09 output file wait.sh: to wait for an already run job to finish, then submit another shell script.
+  to generate gjf and xyz file from Gaussian09 output file wait.sh: to wait for an already run job to finish, then submit another shell script. query.sh to query usage of the ssh hosts